oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-resource.md

   * `walletPasswordSecret`: Name of a Secret containing the OPSS key passphrase, which must be in a field named `walletPassword`.
 Used to encrypt and decrypt the wallet that is used for accessing the domain's entries in its RCU database.
   * `walletFileSecret`: Name of a Secret containing the OPSS key wallet file, which must be in a field named `walletFile`.
 Use this to allow a JRF domain to reuse its entries in the RCU database.
 This allows you to specify a wallet file that was obtained from the domain home after the domain was booted for the first time.

-* These elements are under `configuration.istio`.

-  * `enabled`: True, if this domain is deployed under an Istio service mesh.
-    Defaults to true when the `istio` field is specified.
-  * `readinessPort`:
-    The operator will create WebLogic network access points with this port on each WebLogic Server.
-    The readiness probe on each pod will use these network access points
-    to verify that the pod is ready for application traffic.
-Defaults to 8888.
-  * `replicationChannelPort`:
-    The operator will create a `T3` protocol
-    WebLogic network access point
-    on each WebLogic Server that is part of a cluster with this port to handle EJB and servlet session state replication traffic between servers.
-This setting is ignored for clusters where the WebLogic cluster configuration already
-    defines a `replication-channel` attribute.
-Defaults to 4564.

 Elements related to Kubernetes Pod and Service generation:

 * `serverPod`: Customization affecting the generation of Pods for WebLogic Server instances.